hsynlms/sass-greedy/README.md

 # What is sass-greedy?
-**sass-greedy** is a flexible, lightweight and simple grid generator for SASS.
-It only generates `row` and `column` styles and supports multiple grid generation.
+**sass-greedy** is a flexible, lightweight and simple grid generator for Sass.

+It simply generates `row` and `column` styles and supports multiple grid generation.

 If you would like to have more control of the grid generation process, see mixin injection.